PaletteWB User Documentation

 PaletteWB was tried to be designed to please its users.
 We hope for a feedback on this.
 Please give us a notice about your experience with PaletteWB using the contact possibilities located at http://www.palettewb.com/.
 We would also be very lucky to be informed about errors within the application or mistakes in the documentation.

 Initially, computer images ("bitmaps") had a limited number of colors.
-Each pixel was not holding a value for red, green, and blue (RGB) as nowadays, but was rather pointing to a color in a color table.
-Such image formats, where each pixel points to an entry in a color palette are called indexed images.
+Each pixel was not holding a value for red, green, and blue (RGB) respectively as nowadays, but was rather pointing to a color in a color table.
+Such image formats, where each pixel points to an entry in a color palette are called "indexed images".
 The color table itself is called "palette", "color map" or "color palette".
+Sometimes, they are also called "gradients" as the colors are assigned to a continuous-looking color gradient.

 -